saboyle/LeavingCareWiki/Education.md

 ## Education / Training

-If you decide to leave school at 16 and would like to find out about getting practical skills like plumbing or more qualifications like GCSEs in English and maths, A levels or Diplomas (this is called ‘Further Education’), click here
+If you decide to leave school at 16 and would like to find out about getting practical skills like building or more qualifications like GCSEs in English and maths, A levels or Diplomas (this is called ‘**Further Education**’), click here
 [https://nationalcareersservice.direct.gov.uk/course-directory/home](https://nationalcareersservice.direct.gov.uk/course-directory/home)

 You are entitled to get help applying for courses from your **Personal Adviser**